The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 The Guru’s Tip

 As with nearly all of our fan recommendations, this one is very specific.
 It's the best 120mm rad fan.
-It won't work on many heatsinks, due to many fan clips not being long enough.
+It won't work on many heatsinks, due to most fan clips not being long enough.
 Honestly, it's best utilized to maximize the performance of a 360mm rad, for which the screws are included with the fans.

 • Slim Fan